dpla/social-media-proof-of-concept/README.md

 ## Capturing

 A howto for using web archiving tools to capture social media posts, including those that use video, is available in [CAPTURING-HOWTO.md](CAPTURING-HOWTO.md).
-Our initial proof of concept is for Tiktok video pages, however, the same tools and practices can be used on other social media sites as well.
+Our initial proof of concept is for TikTok video pages, however, the same tools and practices can be used on other social media sites as well.

 ## Playback